 After Flood, Shaun Fox attended the Recording Workshop and played in a band with Brian Burdette and Jeremy Spears called “West By God”.
 He and Jeremy moved to Columbus, Ohio, where they also played music together.
 Shaun eventually moved back to West Virginia and had a son of his own.
 Sadly, Shaun died in October of 2016.

 Carl Lucas, the original singer for The Great Big World and Flood, married his girlfriend Cami.
-I think they also had children.
+I think they also had a few children.

 Dirt Bear broke up in 1996 after Billy Reynolds quit the band.
 Joey Clagg played with them for a while before the official breakup.